Our Mission Statement:

 All learned information is combined to assist an individual with the confidence and knowledge to return to their community.
 Individuals with the support and guidance of the Recreation Therapy Specialists, learn how to function more independently and practice skills within their community.
 External resources are used whenever needed to assist in achieving a goal.
 Through the assistance of Recreation Therapy services individuals gain the confidence and knowledge to become active members of their community.

-We are not accepting any students for Fall 2020 due to CoVid-19.
-We plan to reopen internships for Spring 2021.
+We plan to open internships for Spring 2021.
 Application deadline for Spring 2021 is September 15.

 Please Note: Application process has changed.
 Video is now required.
 Submit video by Google or YouTube link.